darioguarascio/disfasia.github.io/cv/index.md

 > Freesme was a cross OS messaging platform.

-The idea behind WhatsApp 5 years before WhatsApp, with a terrible execution.
+The idea behind WhatsApp 5 years before WhatsApp, with not enough funding.
 Born as a JackSMS around 2004, grown up as a freetime project to cut down high SMS prices, Freesmee succeeded to create a loving community and attract various developers with the intent of building a versatile multiplatform service.
-Freesmee got an angel funding to take the next step, but overall resources were insufficient to reach the huge goals the project required.
-It is currently abandoned.
+Freesmee got an angel funding to take the next step, but overall resources were insufficient to reach the project's goal.

-**My role**: `Lead frontend/backend developer.` `♚`
+**My role**: `Lead frontend/backend developer`

 **Tags**: `php` `css` `html` `mysql` `javascript` `nodejs` `dba` `serveradmin` `crawling` `api`